roman11x/Rusty-File-Search/README.md

 1. **Walk** — traverses the directory tree and collects all directories
 2. **Search** — distributes the directories across worker threads (one per CPU core), each thread scans its assigned directories for matching filenames

+When you select a result, it opens the containing folder in your system's file manager with the file highlighted — using explorer /select on Windows, open -R on macOS, and xdg-open on Linux.

 All threading is implemented using Rust's standard library (`std::thread`, `std::sync::Arc`) without external concurrency crates like `rayon`.
 The number of threads automatically matches your CPU's available parallelism.